 - slower sexual development

-- problems with the heart, arteries or kidneys.
+- problems with the heart, liver or kidneys

 Turner syndrome diagnosis